AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 ```
 The `params` member object has these mandatory members:
 - `agent` (string) the mining software version
-- `host` (string) the host name of the server this client is willing to connect to
+- `host` (string) the host name of the server this client is connecting to
-- `port` (hex) the port number of the server this client is willing to connect to
+- `port` (hex) the port number of the server this client is connecting to
-- `proto` (string) which reports the stratum flavour requested and expected to be implemented by the server;
+- `proto` (string) the stratum flavour requested and expected to be implemented by the server

-The rationale behind sending host and port is it enables virtual hosting, where virtual pools or private URLs might be used for DDoS protection, but that are aggregated on Stratum server backends.
-As with HTTP, the server CANNOT trust the host string.
-The port is included separately to parallel the client.reconnect method (see below).
+Sending host and port enables virtual hosting, where virtual pools or private URLs might be used for DDoS protection, but that are aggregated on Stratum server backends.
+As with HTTP, the server **CANNOT** trust the host string.
+The port is included separately to parallel the `client.reconnect` method (see below).

 If the server is prepared to start/resume a session with such requirements it **MUST** reply back with a response like this:
 ```json